 At the forefront of Celtic Studies research internationally and at the heart of the University’s mission since its foundation.

-The Irish & Celtic Studies Research Institute is regarded as being at the forefront of Celtic Studies research internationally and the discipline has been at the heart of the University’s mission since its foundation.
+Irish & Celtic Studies research at Ulster is regarded as being at the forefront of Celtic Studies internationally, and the discipline has been at the heart of the University’s mission since its foundation.

 In REF 2014 100% of our research impact was assessed as internationally excellent or world-leading with 66% of our overall research profile judged to be in these highest categories.